Police arrest fraudster, recover 9 ATM cards in Enugu

 From Jude Chinedu, Enugu

-Police in Enugu have arrested 25-year-old Chukwudi Chukwu for allegedly swapping the ATM card of his victim with the intention to commit fraud.
+Police in Enugu have arrested 25-year-old Chukwudi Chukwu, for allegedly swapping the ATM card of his victim with the intention of committing fraud.

-Police spokesman Daniel Ndukwe in a statement on Saturday said the suspect confessed to being a member of a syndicate which specialises in swapping the ATM cards of unsuspecting victims with nonfunctional cards.
+Police Public Relations Officer, Mr Daniel Ndukwe, in a statement on Saturday said the suspect confessed to be a member of a syndicate which specialises in swapping the ATM cards of their unsuspecting victims with non-functional cards.

-He revealed that an intense but discreet investigation was ongoing to arrest and bring to book other members of the crime syndicate, including the suspect’s accomplices who escaped arrest.
+He revealed that an intense but discreet investigation was ongoing to arrest and bring to book other members of the criminal syndicate, including the suspect’s accomplices who escaped arrest.

 Leave a Reply